 - inability to tolerate normal levels of frustration

 - a persistent fear of failure or embarrassment

 - being dismissive of compliments irregular feelings of anxiety or stress.

-There are things you can do to support your child to have positive self-esteem, but it’s also important to remember that self-esteem develops and changes overtime.
+There are things you can do to support your child to have positive self-esteem, but it’s also important to remember that teenage self-esteem develops and changes quite frequently overtime.
 If your child doesn’t show signs of positive self-esteem immediately, it doesn’t necessarily mean you’re doing something wrong!